Bio

 Page

-Christopher Lane (PhD, University of London) taught medical humanities, Victorian studies, and the history of medicine at Northwestern until early retirement in 2022, and remains a member of the university’s Center for Bioethics and Medical Humanities.
-A former Guggenheim fellow, awarded the Prescrire Prize for Medical Writing, he specializes in 19th- and 20th-century psychology, psychiatry, and intellectual history.
-He previously taught at Emory University and has held Northwestern’s Pearce Miller Research Professorship.
+Christopher Lane (PhD, University of London) is a regular contributor to Psychology Today who taught medical humanities, Victorian studies, and the history of medicine at Northwestern University until his early retirement in 2022.
+A former Guggenheim fellow, awarded the Prescrire Prize for Medical Writing, he remains a member of the university’s Center for Bioethics and Medical Humanities.
+He taught previously at Emory University and has held Northwestern’s Pearce Miller Research Professorship.

-Lane’s work has appeared in the New York Times, Washington Post, Boston Globe, Los Angeles Times, Chicago Sun-Times, Slate, TIME, Huffington Post, Chronicle Review, Daily Beast, and several other newspapers and magazines.
-He has also contributed more than fifty articles to journals such as Raritan, Novel, Victorian Studies, Common Knowledge, Theory and Psychology, and the International Literary Quarterly.
+His work has appeared in the New York Times, Washington Post, Boston Globe, Los Angeles Times, Slate, TIME, Huffington Post, Chronicle Review, Daily Beast, and several other newspapers and magazines.